Interrupting Hate in Public Spaces

 South Chapel, Lewis & Clark Graduate School

 The vast majority of us agree that we must ensure the safety of our communities.
 Yet, we are living in a moment when public vitriol is skyrocketing and tensions flare at a moment’s notice.
-While almost every other city in the nation has seen an increase of 20% in hate incidents from 2016 to 2017, Portland has seen an increase of 200%, with Oregon leading the nation in hate incidents per capita.
+While almost every other city in the nation saw a 20% increase in hate incidents from 2016 to 2017, Portland experienced an increase of 200%, with Oregon leading the nation in incidents per capita.
+From 2017 onward, Oregon has been in the top five states in formally reported hate incidents per capita.
+Furthermore, the new Portland United Against Hate anonymous tracking tool shows that hate incidents occur in Portland at least ten times as frequently as those reported to the police.

 This workshop will provide a theoretically grounded practical opportunity to successfully address this crisis.
 Using tools and methodologies proven over decades from the foundational text: Training Active Bystanders by Dr. Ervin Staub, we will build a culture of peace, welcome, mutual appreciation and love by learning and engaging in active non-violence.